Greenhouse gases: enquire

-Carbon dioxide gas makes up a tiny proportion of the gases we have in the Earth’s atmosphere (0.04%).
-However, the temperature of the Earth’s atmosphere is very sensitive to changes in gas concentrations.
-This session introduces the idea that things humans do change atmospheric gas concentrations and this can be measured through the concept of a carbon footprint.
-They can conduct an enquiry to compare different activities across the school.
+Carbon dioxide gas makes up a tiny proportion of the gases in the Earth’s atmosphere (0.04%).
+However, the temperature of the Earth’s atmosphere is sensitive to changes in gas concentrations.
+This session introduces that human activities change atmospheric gas concentrations and this can be measured through the concept of a carbon footprint.
+Learners can conduct an enquiry to compare different activities across the school.

 This is recommended as session four of the Key Stage Two Greenhouse Gases Unit, exploring the causes of climate change.